Don't Get Fooled! Casino Taxes State by State 2023

 💵 How much can you win at casinos without paying taxes?

 You can win anywhere from three figures to four figures depending on your circumstances, without paying taxes.
 You always have to consider that there are state taxes, which really hold all the power on how you pay them depending on your state.
 Another aspect you have to consider is that online casinos may have different tax rates than real person casinos, and states with legal online poker may tax those winnings at a higher rate.
 In most cases, you’ll have to pay more tax on online winnings than you would real person winnings.

 💲 How do I prove gambling losses?

-Another aspect that you can put towards your taxes are gambling losses.
-Gambling losses are tax-deductible and can be put down in your tax reports as a way to offset your gambling winnings state taxes.
+Another aspect that you can put towards your taxes is gambling losses.
+Gambling losses are tax-deductible and can be put down in your tax reports to offset your gambling winnings state taxes.
 You have to report large enough gambling winnings to the W-2G- the taxing form for gambling winnings that you submit to different states so they can calculate how much tax they can withhold from your winnings.
 Your gambling losses will be considered in your W-2G, and if your winnings are large enough, your losses will certainly make a difference on your taxes.